MarkPflug/MSBuildGitHash/README.md

 ## Version History

 _2.0.0_
+- Now includes the most recent git tag as metadata as well, if the repository has any tags.
 - Significant refactoring to allow more easily adding additional assembly metadata.
 Thanks [@zhilbug](https://github.com/zhilbug) for the bulk of the work on this.
 - This is a major version, because it has more potential to affect existing builds.
 Projects that don't include signification build customizations should continue to work without modification.